SuadeLabs/fire/documentation/properties/type.md

 ### prepaid_card
 From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2(35):
 > prepaid card means a category of payment instrument on which electronic money, as defined in point 2 of Article 2 of Directive 2009/110/EC, is stored.
-NB. see **credit_card**
+This can also include cash-loaded smart cards or electronic money schemes, for which pre-payment has been received.

 ### debit_card
 From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2(33) and (4):
 > debit card means a category of payment instrument that enables the payer to initiate a debit card transaction excluding those with prepaid cards;
 > debit card transaction means a card-based payment transaction, including those with prepaid cards that is not a credit card transaction;

-NB. see **credit_card**

 ### credit_card
 A credit card is typically an off-balance sheet, contingent funding obligation whereby a customer has a certian credit limit and may borrow funds at any point, up to that limit, similar to a card-based credit facility.